Limited to 32 students per workshop.

 Your students will be immersed in the engineering design process to develop a thermal protection system for a model spacecraft.
 Students will design, build, test, and revise their own solutions to problems that share fundamental science and engineering issues with the challenges facing NASA engineers.
 These activities are designed to achieve national standards in science, math, and critical thinking skills; while exploring heat, heat transfer, and engineering principles.

-Your students will engage the engineering design process to design and build a spaghetti tower focusing on planning, resource management, product delivery, and teamwork.
-Students will then design, mix, test, and revise their own ice cream creations that share fundamental science and engineering issues that food scientists experience.
+Students will then design, mix, test, and revise their own ice cream creations that share fundamental science and states of matter that food scientists experience.
 (In the event a child has a dairy allergy, the teacher/parent is responsible for providing alternative supplies.)

 Students will explore the Milky Way and it’s constellations, as well as a brief history of Roman and Greek mythology pertaining to these constellations.
 Your students will explore both the diversity and vastness of the cosmos in this workshop.
 From topics of “close proximity” such as the Aurora Borealis and celestial bodies of our Solar System, to stars and galaxies that are thousands to billions of light years away.
 The Astronomy workshop includes an informative presentation, a team-based team-teaching student activity, and an optional StarLab planetarium presentation.

 Portable planetarium dome that lets students experience the night sky in a unique format.
 Students explore the Milky Way Galaxy, our solar system, constellations (Greek, & H. A. Rey formats), and the Alaska-based starfield.

 Students will learn the history of robotics along with how they’re being used in present day.
 There is discussion of the different industries that use robots and how they will be used in the future.
 Students will also design and test their own robots to perform a series of tasks.